bitmovin/bitmovin-player-react-native/README.md

 };
 ```

-FairPlay configuration provides a bunch of hooks that can be used, checkout the source [docs](https://github.com/bitmovin/bitmovin-player-react-native/blob/development/src/drm.ts#L10) for a complete list and more details.
+The [`FairplayConfig`](https://github.com/bitmovin/bitmovin-player-react-native/blob/development/src/drm.ts#L10) interface provides a bunch of hooks that can be used to fetch and transform different DRM related data.
+Check out the [docs](https://github.com/bitmovin/bitmovin-player-react-native/blob/development/src/drm.ts#L10) for a complete list and detailed information on them.

-Also, don't forget to check out the [example](https://github.com/bitmovin/bitmovin-player-react-native/tree/development/example) app for a complete [DRM example](https://github.com/bitmovin/bitmovin-player-react-native/blob/development/example/src/screens/BasicDRMPlayback.tsx).
+Also, don't forget to check out the [example](https://github.com/bitmovin/bitmovin-player-react-native/tree/development/example) app for a complete iOS/Android [DRM example](https://github.com/bitmovin/bitmovin-player-react-native/blob/development/example/src/screens/BasicDRMPlayback.tsx).

 ## Contributing